dojo/docs/dojox/data/AtomReadStore.rst

 Item Attributes
 ===============

-The following attributes are available on items returned from the AtomReadStore
+The following attributes are available on items returned from the AtomReadStore:

 +-----------------+--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 |**Attribute**    |**Description**                                                                                                                                                                                                                                                                             |